skjall/medication-tracker/SECURITY.md

 ### What to Expect
 - **Accepted vulnerabilities**: Will be fixed in the next release with credit given to the reporter
 - **Declined reports**: Will receive an explanation of why the issue doesn't qualify as a security vulnerability
-- **Coordination**: We'll work with you on responsible disclosure timing
+- **Coordination**: We'll work with you on responsible disclosure timing through the GitHub Security Advisory process

 ## Security Best Practices for Users